plum-umd/cmsc330-public/projects/p1/README.md

 CMSC 330, Spring 2017
 Due Monday, February 13th 2017

+This is a pair project.
+You may work on this with another student from any section of CMSC330.
+Be sure you include both your name and your partner's name in the solution that you submit.

 Introduction
 ------------
 [WordNet][wordnet home] is a semantic lexicon for the English language that is used extensively by computational linguists and cognitive scientists.
 WordNet groups words into sets of synonyms called *synsets* and describes semantic relationships between them.
 Relevant to this project is the *is-a* relationship, which connects a *hyponym* (more specific synset) to a *hypernym* (more general synset).
 For example, a plant organ is a hypernym to plant root and plant root is a hypernym to carrot.